gee-one/bit_banger/README.md

 # bit banger
 A short git tutorial for bit bangers and git kangers

+This is not a full tutorial on git, but more like a crash course for someone who is trying to build an android rom.

 ## Starting out
 So, you want to build a rom, but you don't know git...